-- Permit Verification - Please provide copies of USDA and/or USFWS permits required for you to handle requested samples.
-A USDA Restricted Material permit is usually necessary for US labs if the requested material originated outside the US.
-CITES or other permits may be required from USFWS, especially if material is to be exported.
-Information on USDA requirements can be found by calling (301) 734-4952 or visiting http://www.aphis.usda.gov/ on the Worldwide Web.
+- Permit Verification - Please provide copies of any permits required for you to receive requested samples.
+CITES or other permits may be required if material is to be exported.

 - Shipping Instructions - Please provide detailed instructions including address, contact phone numbers and Federal Express (or other) account number to be charged if the material is to be shipped overnight.